-- 22 Euphorbia hirta (Linn.), belonging to the spurge family of Euphorbiaceae, is an herbaceous - plant and very common in tropical countries like Bangladesh.
-It is a small, erect or ascending - annual herb (50 cm high) with hairy stems.
-The leaves are opposite, elliptical, oblong or - oblong-lanceolate with a faintly toothed margin and darker on the upper surface [1].
-The - leaves produces white or milky juice when cut [2]. - 27 E. hirta is being used as a traditional source of medicine for many years in Bangladesh.
-The - 28 Tripura tribe in Chittagong hill tracts of Bangladesh uses this plant for increasing lactation - after childbirth and to treat body sores, asthma and chronic bronchitis [3].
-The Plant is used - 30 for the treatment of cough, asthma, chronic bronchitis, bowel complaints, worm infestation, - 31 kidney stones, bronchial affections, conjunctivitis.
-The crude extract is used as Analgesic, - 32 Anti-pyretic, Anxiolytic, Sedative, and Anti-inflammatory and also as Anti-coagulant [4]. - These well-established traditional use of this plant acted as the driving force to conduct the - 34 present study.
-Although, many studies have been done on E. hirta, none of them compared - 35 aqueous, ethanol and ethyl acetate extracts of leaf for central and peripheral analgesic and - 36 sedative-anxiolytical tivities.
+- Euphorbia hirta (Linn.), belonging to the spurge family of Euphorbiaceae, is an herbaceous plant and very common in tropical countries like Bangladesh.
+It is a small, erect or ascending annual herb (50 cm high) with hairy stems.
+The leaves are opposite, elliptical, oblong or oblong-lanceolate with a faintly toothed margin and darker on the upper surface [1].
+The leaves produces white or milky juice when cut [2]. - E. hirta is being used as a traditional source of medicine for many years in Bangladesh.
+The Tripura tribe in Chittagong hill tracts of Bangladesh uses this plant for increasing lactation after childbirth and to treat body sores, asthma and chronic bronchitis [3].
+The Plant is used for the treatment of cough, asthma, chronic bronchitis, bowel complaints, worm infestation, kidney stones, bronchial affections, conjunctivitis.
+The crude extract is used as Analgesic, Anti-pyretic, Anxiolytic, Sedative, and Anti-inflammatory and also as Anti-coagulant [4].
+Though the aqueous extract has been reported to have central analgesic activity in low dose [5], there was hardly any experimental data found to support the peripheral analgesic properties; alongside no investigation was done for this property with the other two extracts at 400 mg/kg dose.
+These well-established traditional use of this plant acted as the driving force to conduct the present study.
+Again, many studies have been done on E. hirta, none of them compared aqueous, ethanol and ethyl acetate extracts of leaf for sedative-anxiolytic activities.
+The reason that these three extracts had been chosen was due to the extraction capacity of the solvents; aqueous (polar compounds), ethanol (slightly polar to non-polar compounds) and ethyl acetate (highly non-polar compounds) and thereby it can be hypothesized that these three extracts retained maximum number of compounds that can be responsible for the activities observed.

-37 2.
-Materials and Methods
+2. Materials and Methods

-38 2.1 Collection and Identification of Plant Material
+2.1 Collection and Identification of Plant Material

-- 39 The plant was collected from Chittagong Hill Tracts (between 21°25'N to 23°45'N latitude - 40 and 91°25'E to 92°50'E longitude) of Bangladesh in October 2011 when leaves were in their - 41 maximum densities (Accession number DACB 39517).
+- 46 The plant was collected from Chittagong Hill Tracts (between 21°25'N to 23°45'N latitude - and 91°25'E to 92°50'E longitude) of Bangladesh in October 2011 when leaves were in their - 48 maximum densities (Accession number DACB 39517).

-42 2.2 Preparation of Extracts
+2.2 Preparation of Extracts

-- The shade dried leaf was coarsely powdered and 500g extracted with 0.5 L each of water - 44 (EHAQ), ethanol (EHET) and ethyl acetate (EHEA) by maceration method at room - 45 temperature for a period of 7 days with occasional shaking and stirring.
-The extracts were - 46 filtered and concentrated on rotary evaporator and further dried and weighed about 10% of - 47 viscous mass.
+- 50 The shade dried leaf was coarsely powdered and 500g extracted with 0.5 L each of water - 51 (EHAQ), ethanol (EHET) and ethyl acetate (EHEA) by maceration method at room - 52 temperature for a period of 7 days with occasional shaking and stirring.
+The extracts were - 53 filtered and concentrated on rotary evaporator and further dried and weighed about 10% of - 54 viscous mass [6].

-48 2.3 Animals
+2.3 Animals

-- 49 Swiss Albino mice (20-25 g) of either sex were procured from International Centre for - 50 Diarrheal Disease Research, Bangladesh (ICDDR, B).
-The animals were housed under - standard conditions of temperature ( $22 \pm 1^{\circ}$ C), relative humidity ( $55 \pm 10\%$ ), 12 hr light/dark - 52 cycles and supplied with food and water ad libitum at the Laboratory Animal House, - 53 Department of Pharmacy, East West University, Bangladesh.
-The animals were divided into - 54 five groups (N=4) designated as Control (water), EHAQ (400 mg/kg), EHET (400 mg/kg), - 55 EHEA (400 mg/kg) and standard for all experiments.
+- 56 Swiss Albino mice (20-25 g) of either sex were procured from International Centre for - 57 Diarrheal Disease Research, Bangladesh (ICDDR, B).
+The animals were housed under - standard conditions of temperature ($22 \pm 1^{\circ}$ C), relative humidity ($55 \pm 10\%$), 12 hr light/dark - 59 cycles and supplied with food and water ad libitum at the Laboratory Animal House, - 60 Department of Pharmacy, East West University, Bangladesh.
+The animals were divided into - 61 five groups (N=4) designated as Control (water), EHAQ (400 mg/kg), EHET (400 mg/kg), - 62 EHEA (400 mg/kg) and standard for all experiments.

-56 2.4 Drugs and Chemicals
+2.4 Drugs and Chemicals

-- 57 Diclofenac Sodium and Diazepam were obtained from Square Pharmaceuticals Ltd., - 58 Bangladesh.
+- 64 Diclofenac Sodium and Diazepam were obtained from Square Pharmaceuticals Ltd., - 65 Bangladesh.
 Acetic Acid were obtained from Mark, Germany.
-Formalin was purchased from - 59 CDH, India.
+Formalin was purchased from - 66 CDH, India.
 All chemicals used were of analytical reagent grade.

-2.5 Acute toxicity test
+67 2.5 Acute toxicity test